lupidan/apple-signin-unity/README.md

 - Supports setting custom Nonce for authorization requests when Signing In, and attempting a Quick Login.
 - NSError mapping so no details are missing.
 - NSPersonNameComponents support (for ALL different styles).
-- Customizable callback execution (Immediate or On Demand in an Update loop f.ex)
 - Customizable serialization (uses Unity default serialization, but you can add your own implementation)

 ## Installation